-Willfully cause physical injury to any other person, nor threaten to do so for the purpose of compelling or inducing such other person to refrain from any act which s/he has a lawful right to do or to do any act which s/he has a lawful right not to do.
+Willfully cause physical injury to any other person, nor threaten to do so for the purpose of compelling or inducing such other person to refrain from any act which they have a lawful right to do or to do any act which they have a lawful right not to do.

-Physically restrain or detain any other person, nor remove such person from any place where s/he is authorized to remain.
+Physically restrain or detain any other person, nor remove such person from any place where they are authorized to remain.